Over the Limit (2012): Preliminary matches

 The actual pay-per-view opened with a 20 man Battle Royal for a United States Championship or Intercontinental Championship match.
-The match came down to The Miz, Tyson Kidd, David Otunga and Christian.
+The match came down to The Miz, Tyson Kidd, David Otunga, and Christian.
 After Miz and Otunga worked together to eliminate Kidd, Christian eliminated Otunga.
 Christian eliminated Miz to win the match.

 Next, Kofi Kingston and R Truth defended the Tag Team Championship against Dolph Ziggler and Jack Swagger.
-The match ended when Kingston executed Trouble in Paradise on Ziggler to retain the title.
+The match ended when Kingston executed Trouble in Paradise on Ziggler to retain the titles.

 After that, Layla defended the Divas Championship against Beth Phoenix.
 Layla executed a Neckbreaker on Phoenix to retain the title.

-In the fourth match, Sheamus defended the World Heavyweight Championship against Chris Jericho, Randy Orton, and Alberto Del Rio (accompanied by Ricardo Rodriguez) in a Fatal 4-way match.
+In the fourth match, Sheamus defended the World Heavyweight Championship against Chris Jericho, Randy Orton, and Alberto Del Rio (accompanied by Ricardo Rodriguez) in a fatal four-way match.
 The match came to an end when Sheamus executed White Noise on Jericho to retain the title.

 Later, The Miz faced Brodus Clay (accompanied by his background dancers, Cameron and Naomi) in an impromptu match.
-Miz cut a promo in the ring where he was livid about losing on the pre-show and vented out his frustrations to WWE management before Clay came out.
+Miz cut a promo in the ring where he vented out his frustrations to WWE management before Clay came out.
 Clay executed a Running Splash on Miz to win the match.

 In the sixth match, Cody Rhodes defended the Intercontinental Championship against Christian.
 Christian executed a Killswitch on Rhodes to win the title for a fourth time.

 Next, CM Punk defended the WWE Championship against Daniel Bryan.
-In the end, Bryan applied the Yes Lock on Punk but Punk managed to pin Bryan to retain the title despite submitting as the pinfall was counted.
+In the end, Bryan applied the Yes Lock on Punk, but Punk managed to pin Bryan to retain the title despite submitting as the pinfall was counted.

 In the penultimate match, Ryback faced Camacho (accompanied by Hunico).
 Ryback dominated Camacho throughout the match.
 In the end, Ryback delivered a Shell Shocked to Camacho to win the match.

 Main event

-In the main event, John Cena faced Raw and SmackDown General Manager John Laurinaitis in a No-Disqualification match with Laurinaitis' job on the line.
+In the main event, John Cena faced Raw and SmackDown General Manager John Laurinaitis in a No Disqualification match with Laurinaitis' job on the line.
 Laurinaitis won as Big Show, who he had previously been fired for mocking his voice, interfered and turned heel by knocking Cena out with a WMD, allowing Laurinaitis to pin him and keep his job.